 The cost of non-owner FR-44 insurance varies based on the driver and their state.
 Since it applies to drivers who are less likely to drive regularly, it generally costs less than regular FR-44 coverage.

-An FR-44 is a form verifying sufficient car insurance coverage that is required in Florida and Virginia for drivers who have been convicted of DUI.
+An FR-44 form is a document of financial responsibility that is required in Florida and Virginia to verify that drivers convicted of a DUI have sufficient car insurance coverage.
 FR-44s require drivers to have additional coverage beyond the minimum amount required by state law, unlike SR-22 forms.

 Drivers are often required to file an FR-44 in order to reinstate a suspended license after a DUI.
 To get an FR-44, you need to contact your car insurance company and ask them to file one with the state on your behalf.
-If you don’t already have enough coverage to meet the state’s FR-44 requirements, then you will need to purchase additional insurance.… read full answer
+If you don’t already have enough coverage to meet the state’s FR-44 requirements, then you will need to purchase additional insurance.

 You should expect your insurance company to charge an FR-44 filing fee between $15 and $25.
 Since an FR-44 classifies you as high-risk and means that you have to purchase additional coverage, it will raise your rate by an average of 66%.
 But the good news is that an FR-44 only lasts for three years.
 Once you no longer need an FR-44, your premium will start to decrease if you practice good driving habits and maintain continuous coverage.

 The differences between SR-22 and FR-44 are the amount of coverage they require, which states use them, and when they’re used.
 SR-22s are used in almost every state and only require the minimum amount of liability insurance, while FR-44s are only used in Florida and Virginia, and require drivers to carry extra liability insurance.
 Nevertheless, SR-22s and FR-44s are both state-issued forms verifying that a high-risk driver is carrying a certain amount of insurance coverage.… read full answer

 States Where It’s Used